AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Invitation.md

 ## `Create or Update Invitation`

-Create or update an Invitation for a User.
+Create or update an invitation for a User.

 ### Request